bolandi2/fantasy/README.md

 - SLACK_WEBHOOK_URL: This is your Webhook URL from the Slack App page (REQUIRED IF USING SLACK)
 - DISCORD_WEBHOOK_URL: This is your Webhook URL from the Discord Settings page (REQUIRED IF USING DISCORD)
 - LEAGUE_ID: This is your ESPN league id (REQUIRED)
 - START_DATE: This is when the bot will start paying attention and sending messages to your chat.
-(2019-09-04 by default)
+(2020-09-10 by default)
 - END_DATE: This is when the bot will stop paying attention and stop sending messages to your chat.
-(2019-12-30 by default)
+(2020-12-30 by default)
-- LEAGUE_YEAR: ESPN League year to look at (2019 by default)
+- LEAGUE_YEAR: ESPN League year to look at (2020 by default)
 - TIMEZONE: The timezone that the messages will look to send in.
 (America/New_York by default)
 - INIT_MSG: The message that the bot will say when it is started (“Hi” by default, can be blank for no message)
 - ESPN_S2: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation
 - SWID: Used for private leagues.
 See [Private Leagues Section](#private-leagues) for documentation
 - ESPN_USERNAME: Used for private leagues.
-See [Private Leagues Section](#private-leagues) for documentation **Experimental, may not work**
+See [Private Leagues Section](#private-leagues) for documentation **Experimental, currently not working**
 - ESPN_PASSWORD: Used for private leagues.
-See [Private Leagues Section](#private-leagues) for documentation **Experimental, may not work**
+See [Private Leagues Section](#private-leagues) for documentation **Experimental, currently not working**

 After you have setup your variables you will need to turn it on.
 Navigate to the "Resources" tab of your Heroku app Dashboard.
 You should see something like below.
 Click the pencil on the right and toggle the buton so it is blue like depicted and click "Confirm."